pMan/kochudb/README.md

 ## Design
 Implemented based on Log-Structured Merge (LSM) tree.

-- In-Memory data is stored in `Skiplist` based data structures, which is periodically flushed to disk using a flusher thread.
+- In-Memory data is stored in `Skiplist` of byte arrays, which is periodically flushed to disk using a flusher thread.
 - A `Deque` is used for skiplist rolling, which is consumed and emptied by the flusher thread.
 - Data on disk is persisted into SSTables.
 SSTables consist of an index file and data file organized into levels.
-- SSTable store `byte[]` of serialized objects in data files, while index file stores references to corresponding data file for each key.
+- SSTable store `byte[]` of serialized objects in data files, while index file stores references to corresponding data file entries.
 - Each level may contain multiple `SSTable` files.
 - SSTables in one level are compacted and promoted into next higher level by a `Compaction Thread` which implements `Leveled Compaction` strategy.
 - Compaction thread runs periodically checking against the compaction criteria to begin a fresh compaction.